George Child Villiers, 8th Earl of Jersey

 George Henry Robert Child Villiers, 8th Earl of Jersey DL (2 June 1873 – 31 December 1923), was a British peer and Conservative politician from the Villiers family.

 Villiers was the son of Victor Child Villiers, 7th Earl of Jersey, and the Honourable Margaret Elizabeth, daughter of William Henry Leigh, 2nd Baron Leigh.

 Public life

-Villiers was educated at Eton College and at New College, Oxford for university.
+Villiers was educated at Eton College and at New College, Oxford.
 He succeeded his father in the earldom in 1915 and served briefly as a Lord-in-waiting under David Lloyd George between January and August 1919.
 He was a Justice of the peace and deputy lieutenant in Oxfordshire and an alderman and vice chairman for Oxfordshire County Council and a high steward for the city of Oxford.
-Also a J.P. and an Alderman for Middlesex.
+He also served as a J.P. and an alderman for Middlesex.
 Lord Jersey sold the Child & Co bank, part of the family's inheritance since the 5th Earl married into the Child family, to Glyn, Mills & Co.
 Bank in 1923.
-He was a member of the Ancient Order of Druids since 1905.
+He was a member of the Ancient Order of Druids from 1905.